JordanChow/Claw-Machine/README.md

-Given a group of 4, this is the project we came up with when designing our Autonomous Claw Machine
+Given a group of 4, this is the project we came up with when designing our Mechatronic System

+I present: My Autonomous Claw Machine!

 The project was made to have two modes, Autonomous retrieval and racing mode